On the Closed-Form of Flow Matching: Generalization Does Not Arise from Target Stochasticity: Introduction

 \xhdr{Contributions} \begin{itemize} \item We challenge the prevailing belief that generalization in flow matching stems from an inherently noisy loss (\Cref{sub:target_sto}).
 This assumption, largely supported by studies in low-dimensional settings, fails to hold in realistic high-dimensional data regimes.

-\item Instead, we observe that generalization in flow matching emerges precisely when the limited-capacity neural network fails to approximate the exact velocity field (\Cref{sub:phasesapprox}).
+\item Instead, we observe that generalization in flow matching emerges precisely when the limited-capacity neural network fails to approximate the \emph{optimal closed-form velocity field} (\Cref{sub:phasesapprox}).

-\item We identify two critical time intervals --~at early and late times~-- where this approximation breaks down (\Cref{sub:gentimes}).
+\item We identify two critical time intervals, at early and late times, where \emph{neural networks fail to approximate the optimal velocity field} (\Cref{sub:gentimes}).
 We show that generalization arises predominantly early along flow matching trajectories, aligning with the transition from the stochastic to the deterministic regime of the flow matching objective.

-\item Finally, on standard image datasets (CIFAR-10 and CelebA), we show that explicitly regressing against the exact velocity field does not impair generalization and can, in some cases, enhance it (\Cref{sec:learning}). \end{itemize}
+\item Finally, on standard image datasets (CIFAR-10 and CelebA), we show that explicitly regressing against the optimal closed-form velocity field does not impair generalization and can, in some cases, enhance it (\Cref{sec:learning}). \end{itemize}

 The manuscript is organized as follows. \Cref{sec:cfmrecalls} reviews the fundamentals of conditional flow matching and recalls the closed-form of the ``optimal'' velocity field.
 Leveraging the closed-form expression of the flow matching velocity field, \Cref{sec:investigategeneralization} investigates the key sources of generalization in flow matching.
 In \Cref{sec:learning}, we introduce a learning algorithm based on the closed-form formula.
 Related work is discussed in detail in \Cref{sec:relatedwork}.